hunorg/L-System-Studio/README.md

   2.5 "&"	   ->      Swap the meaning of + and -
   2.6 "("	   ->      Decrement turning angle by turning angle increment 2.7 ")"	   ->      Increment turning angle by turning angle increment
-3. Drawing process animation.
+3. Drawing process animation
-4. User-guided tutorials or examples.
+4. User-guided tutorials or examples
-5. Error handling and input validation.
+5. Error handling and input validation
-6. Tooltips and help text.
+6. Tooltips and help text
-7. Code optimization for performance.
+7. Code optimization for performance